hyperlane-xyz/hyperlane-monorepo/README.md

-# Interchain tokens using Hyperlane
+# Hyperlane Warp Route

-This repo showcases a Hyperlane ERC20 and ERC721 tokens (HypERC20 and HypERC721).
+This repo contains the base Hyperlane ERC20 and ERC721 tokens (HypERC20 and HypERC721).
 These tokens extend the base standards with an additional `transferRemote` function.
+Warp Routes are way of arranging these contracts to make existing assets interchain.
+Read more about Warp Routes and how to deploy your own at [Warp API docs](https://docs.hyperlane.xyz/docs/developers/warp-api).

 ```mermaid
 %%{init: {'theme':'base'}}%%